rkaippully/webgear/pages/guide/introduction.md

 [QuasiQuotes](https://downloads.haskell.org/~ghc/8.10.2/docs/html/users_guide/glasgow_exts.html#extension-QuasiQuotes)
 is useful but not essential.

-You need a working haskell development environment with either [stack](https://haskellstack.org) or [cabal](https://cabal.readthedocs.io).
+You need a working Haskell development environment with either [stack](https://haskellstack.org) or [cabal](https://cabal.readthedocs.io).
 If you are using cabal, use GHC version 8.8.4.

 ## Quickstart